wellbutteredsoftware/.github/profile/README.md

-## Hi there, we're wellbutteredsoftware
+## Hi there, *I'm* wellbutteredsoftware

-*This readme is a WIP, pls ignore for a little while*
+I'm a one-dev team who likes making cool stuff.
+Usually I work in C or C++, sometimes Python when not low level.
+But as of recently I've been transitioning to using Rust! :D

 <!--